Programs for Current Undergraduate Students

-The program is a demanding one and requires a substantial commitment.
-Eligibility to enroll in the Dual Degree Program, requires a minimum cumulative GPA of 3.00 and the completion of SED ED 100/100 with a B- or higher.
+Eligibility to enroll in the Dual Degree Program requires a minimum cumulative GPA of 3.00 and the completion of SED ED 100/101 with a B- or higher.
 Students must maintain this level of performance for the duration of the program.
 At least 144 credits must be earned in no fewer than 36 courses.
 Some Dual Degree Program students enroll in summer courses, use AP credit, and/or overload to ensure that they graduate with their class.

-To explore Dual Degree Program possibilities in the School of Education, please contact Student Services at 617-353-3177 to schedule an appointment.
+To explore Dual Degree Program possibilities in the School of Education, please contact Undergraduate Student Services at 617-353-3177 or email@example.com to schedule an appointment.

 The School of Education welcomes students from other BU schools and colleges.
-Intra-University transfer from any of BU’s four-year schools into SED as long as they meet the following requirements:
+Current BU students may intra-university transfer from any of BU’s four-year schools into SED as long as they meet the following requirements:

 - Completion of SED ED 100/101 Introduction to Education with a B- or higher.

-For more information please contact Student Services at 617-353-3177 or firstname.lastname@example.org to schedule an appointment.
+For more information please contact Undergraduate Student Services at 617-353-3177 or firstname.lastname@example.org to schedule an appointment.

-CGS students wanting to continue on in SED must meet the same requirements as a University IUT.
+CGS students wanting to continue on in SED should meet regularly with their advisor in CGS to discuss the SED pathways.

-CGS students interested in pursuing a degree in education should schedule a meeting in the Student Services office to learn more by calling 617-353-3177 or emailing email@example.com.
+CGS students interested in continuing into a major in education should schedule a meeting with Undergraduate Student Services to learn more by calling 617-353-3177 or emailing email@example.com.

 BU students currently enrolled in the following majors may apply for a “licensure only” sequence to prepare for a career in education as a secondary teacher:

 By combining a specified program of professional courses, including a full semester practicum, with your degree in a content area appropriate to a Massachusetts license, you can simultaneously complete a B.A. and be institutionally recommended for a Massachusetts Initial License.
-Please email the SED Licensure Office at firstname.lastname@example.org for more information, 617-353-3239 or email email@example.com.
+Please email the SED Licensure Office at firstname.lastname@example.org for more information.